Skip to Content

-Auditory memory – which forms part of auditory perception – is an important skill for coping and succeeding in school.
+Auditory memory, which is part of auditory perception, is an important skill for coping and succeeding in school.

 Here are some simple auditory memory games and exercises to try with your kids in class or at home.